LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/creating-first-jekyll-site.md

 By default, your site will be available at http://localhost:4000.

-### Understanding `_site`
+### Understanding `_site/`

-When you build or serve your project, Jekyll generates a `_site` folder.
+When you build or serve your project, Jekyll generates a `_site/` folder.
 This is the compiled output—the HTML, CSS, and JS that will be deployed to the web server.
-You normally don’t edit files in `_site`, since it’s regenerated automatically every time you build.
+You normally don’t edit files in `_site/`, since it’s regenerated automatically every time you build.

 Congratulations!
 You’ve just set up your first Jekyll site and seen it running locally.